 Mr. Miller has served as President and CEO and a director of Commercial Vehicle Group, Inc. ("CVGI"), a leading supplier of a full range of cab related products and systems for the global commercial vehicle market (NYSE: CVGI), since November 2015.
-Mr. Miller joined CVGI in 2005, serving in a number of different executive positions prior to his appointment as CEO, including President of CVGI's Global Truck & Bus Segment, Senior Vice President & General Manager of Aftermarket, Senior Vice President of Global Purchasing, Vice President of Global Sales, Vice President & General Manager of Structures.
+Mr. Miller joined CVGI in 2005, serving in a number of different executive positions prior to his appointment as CEO, including President of CVGI's Global Truck & Bus Segment, Senior Vice President & General Manager of Aftermarket, Senior Vice President of Global Purchasing, Vice President of Global Sales, Vice President & General Manager of North American Truck and Vice President & General Manager of Structures.
 Prior to joining CVGI, Mr. Miller held engineering, sales, and operational leadership positions with Hayes Lemmerz International, Alcoa, Inc. and ArvinMeritor.